dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/02_string_format.md

 * If someone wants inference and is going to learn about a flag and set it, they could just as well replace their `yyyy` with `uuuu` under our guidance.

+Another small question: should we parse format strings leniently or strictly?
+The pattern `yyyy-MM-ddTHH:mm:ss` will be recognized by Java as correct, with `T` being treated as a literal, but if at a later point the T directive is introduced, the code will break.
+Do we want to accept patterns that are this malformed?
+(The Unicode format does occasionally expand to include new and new pattern letters).

 ### How prominent should this API be?